 Eric Lefkofsky’s philanthropy work

 Lefkofsky believes a lot in giving back to the society.
 In 2006, Eric and his wife Liz founded a family foundation, Groupon, through which they give widely to various charities.
 Their funding areas include health care, education, human rights, medical research, art, and culture.
 The foundation does most of its giving in Chicago where it’s headquartered.
-The Lefkofskys have raised their giving to include a wide variety of interests like giving pledge signatories.

 Eric is best described as a “serial entrepreneur” who has ventured in different charity deeds before co-founding Groupon.
 Some of their largest sums have gone to Lurie Children Memorial Hospital and Chicago’s NorthShore University Health System.